 At St Clare's, we have adopted the scheme Charanga to support and improve the quality of music teaching that children receive at our school.
 Charanga works seamlessly with the National Curriculum ensuring that learners revisit the interrelated dimensions of music: pulse, voice, pitch and rhythm- building upon previous learning and skills.
 The learning within this Scheme is based on: Listening and Appraising, Musical Activities, creating and exploring and singing and performing.

 Music is taught as a separate subject, but links may be made to other learning such as the children’s topic work for that term.
-All children from EYFS to Y6 receive a weekly music lesson supported by Charanga.
+All children from Y1 to Y6 receive a weekly music lesson supported by Charanga.
 In EYFS, music is taught through their topics.